DISTANCE: 74.3 miles*

 NESIKA BEACH: Day Hiking: Oregon Coast tells you to leave the beach at the south end of town: WRONG.
 This is all private property.
 Instead, about 1.3 miles south of Ophir Rest Area, look for Beach Access 171 and look for the little trail that leads up to Nesika Road.

-PISTOL RIVER: I don't know if it can ever be safely waded; I've never been there when it could.
+PISTOL RIVER: I just heard from a hiker that the mouth of Pistol River is totally crossable right now (mid-May).
+I have checked it several times, even low tide late summer, and I have never found it crossable!
+Obviously very variable.
+You could try it, knowing you might have to backtrack.
 I recommend leaving the beach at Beach Access 185 (Pistol River Middle).
 Look for a house-sized rock and a trail leading through the dunes to the highway.
 Walk the shoulder of US 101 south 1.3 miles, cross the river on the highway bridge, and return to the beach over the dunes west of Pistol River State Scenic Viewpoint.

 WATER: Note that there is NO public tap water from the south jetty of the Rogue River in Gold Beach all the way to Harris Beach State Park in Brookings.
 You can buy bottled water at Whaleshead Beach Resort, in the middle of Boardman State Scenic Corridor.
 There are vault toilets in several parks along the way, but no water.
 Plan accordingly.